-• The company relies on the controls implemented by its Manager to ensure the accuracy of the inputs and the reasonableness of the assumptions used in its level 3 valuation process.
+• The company relies on the controls implemented by its Manager that ensure the accuracy of the inputs and the reasonableness of the assumptions used in its level 3 valuation process.
 Specifically, the controls implemented by the Manager and relied upon by the company did not include effective review and monitoring to (i) verify the accuracy of valuation model inputs; and (ii) assess the reasonability of valuation assumptions.
-This control deficiency resulted in a material audit adjustment to reduce the estimated fair value of Portfolio Investments, which also impacted reported net losses on investments.
+This control deficiency resulted in a material audit adjustment to reduce the estimated fair value of Portfolio Investments, which also impacted reported net change in unrealized gains (losses) on investments.
 The adjustment was made prior to issuing the annual audited consolidated financial statements and no restatement is required.

-Upon identification of the material weakness and under review of the Audit Committee of the company's Board of Directors, the company in conjunction with its Manager developed a comprehensive plan to remediate the material weakness.
-The status of the remediation plan was reviewed with the Audit Committee and the Audit Committee was advised that no issues were expected relating to the remediation efforts.
+Upon identification of the material weakness and under review of the Audit Committee of the company's Board of Directors, the Manager developed a comprehensive plan to remediate the material weakness.
+The status of the remediation plan was reviewed with the Audit Committee.
 This material weakness could result in misstatements of the company's financial statement accounts and disclosures that could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.
-Management is committed to ensuring the implementation of the remediation efforts designed to ensure the control deficiencies that contributed to the material weakness are remediated, such that these controls are designed, implemented and operating effectively.

-During the first quarter of 2024, the company in conjunction with its Manager has been actively engaged in the further development of the remediation plan to address the material weakness identified in the fourth quarter of 2023.
-The company has made progress toward implementing the following measures: (i) enhancing the review process to include peer review, detailed analysis of all available information and benchmarking key model assumptions; (ii) simplifying the valuation process and (iii) additional training for staff involved in the process.
+Management is committed to ensuring the remediation efforts designed to ensure the control deficiencies that contributed to the material weakness are remediated, such that these controls are designed, implemented and operating effectively.
+During the second quarter of 2024, the company in conjunction with its Manager has been actively engaged in the implementation of remediation efforts to address the material weakness identified in the fourth quarter of 2023.
+The following measures have been implemented: (i) enhancing the review process to include peer review, detailed analysis of available information and benchmarking key model assumptions; (ii) simplifying the valuation process and (iii) additional training for staff involved in the process.

-At March 31, 2024 the company believes that remediation of the material weakness has not yet been achieved.
+At June 30, 2024 the company believes that remediation of the material weakness has not yet been achieved.
 Due to the nature of the remediation process and the need to allow adequate time after implementation to evaluate the design and test the effectiveness of the controls, no assurance can be given as to the timing of remediation.

 The material weakness will be fully remediated when, in the opinion of the company's management, the revised control procedures are appropriately designed, and processes have been operating for a sufficient period of time to provide reasonable assurance as to their effectiveness.
-The remediation and ultimate resolution of the material weakness will be reviewed by the Audit Committee of the company's Board of Directors.
-Management continues to assign the highest priority to remediation efforts and will disclose any further developments in future filings.
+The remediation and ultimate resolution of the company's material weakness will be reviewed by the Audit Committee of the company's Board of Directors.
+The company continues to assign the highest priority to remediation efforts and will disclose any further developments in future filings.